World's Best Preserved Mummies

-While Tutankhamun may be the most famous mummy in the world, he certainly is not the best preserved.
+Tutankhamun may be the most famous mummy in the world, he certainly is not the best preserved.
 There are other examples of mummification, either natural or otherwise, that leave King Tut for dead, no pun intended.
-I've collected some of the world's best preserved mummies.
+Here are some of the world's best preserved mummies.
 Each has a story to tell and the infamy behind some of these corpses is nothing short of mind blowing.

 Eva "Evita" Perón

-When she died from cancer in 1952, Eva Perón was one of most beloved women in Argentina.
+When she died from cancer in 1952, Eva Perón was perhaps the most beloved woman in Argentina at the time.
 She was the first wife of then Argentinean President Juan Perón.
 This fueled the decision to embalm her body.

 The procedure was performed by renowned professor of anatomy Dr. Pedro Ana.
 His embalming technique was so good, it was commonly referred to as the "Art of Death."
-The procedure included replacing the blood and water weight with glycerin which preserved all internal organs, including the brain.
-The process took one year to complete.
+The year long procedure included replacing the blood and water weight with glycerin resulting in the preservation of all internal organs, even the brain.

 Her body was placed on display until a military coup overthrew the government and Juan Perón.
 The body was then secretly removed by the new government and hidden for sixteen years in Italy.
 During those sixteen years, the body was subject to many escapades including vandalism with a hammer and the sexual fantasies of a caretaker driven mad by the body's lifelike appearance.